 Number of Sections

 Interior space is sometimes measured in terms of cubic feet, but because you can't typically use up every single cubic foot, it's better to think in terms of how many shelves you need.
 These units usually include four shelves per section, with the option to buy more if needed.
 Err on the side of too big if you're unsure of how many sections you need.
-An overfilled box will be unable to maintain safe temperatures and might even break down.
+An overfilled refrigerated display case will be unable to maintain safe temperatures and might even break down.
 It also won't keep your drinks and other items at temperatures customers expect them to be.

 Choosing a Door Type